UNC Asheville Bulldogs

 The UNC Asheville Bulldogs are the athletic teams that represent the University of North Carolina at Asheville (UNCA).
 They participate in Division I of the NCAA and are a member of the Big South Conference.
 UNCA fields varsity teams in 12 sports, 6 for men and 6 for women.

 In 1984, the UNCA women's basketball team won the NAIA national championship.

-Sports teams
+Sponsored sports

 UNCA competes in the NCAA in the following sports: